House Slaves (1933 film)

 House Slaves (Swedish: Hemslavinnor) is a 1933 Swedish comedy film directed by Ragnar Widestedt and starring Dagmar Ebbesen, Isa Quensel and Hasse Ekman.
-It is a remake of the 1923 film of the same title also starring Ebbesen.
+It is a remake of the 1923 silent film of the same title, also starring Ebbesen.
 A separate Danish-language version Den ny husassistent was also produced.

+Ebbesen also reprised her role in a 1942 remake of the film called We House Slaves.

 Synopsis

 Greta is recruited as a maid in the house of the middle class Rosenqvist family.